hemant947/Mind-Blog/mind_blog/README.md

 # Mind-Blog

 Welcome to mindblog.
-This is a blogging website for anyone wanting to write their own blogs and look at other.
-You can see everyones blogs.
+This is a blogging website for anyone wanting to write their own blogs.
+You can create multiple logins for each shade of your mood and write using that shade.
+All moods can see each other blogpost and thus it helps you to analyse more about your thought and feelings!
 No comments, no likes.

 Contribute to make this better!

 ## Installation